Skip to main content

 Since “a picture is worth a thousand words”, here is a graph of the results: the red line is exact accuracy, and, as you can see, the results are a truly beautiful approximation to that red line.

-One thing that is quite important here is that accuracy remains excellent at the extremes, not just around the mid-range area where most of the data bunches up.
-Not a few other such formulae have good average accuracy numbers, but have a definite tendency to concentrate their errors at either the high or the low end of run-scoring (most often, the high end), indicating that they are not actually tracking well the real mechanisms of run-scoring.
+One thing that is quite important here is that accuracy remains excellent at both extremes, not just around the mid-range area where most of the data bunch up.
+Not a few other such formulas have good average accuracy numbers, but have a definite tendency to concentrate their errors at either the high or the low end of run-scoring (most often, the high end), indicating that they are not actually tracking well the real mechanisms of run-scoring.

-Another important thing is that the errors in the Owlcroft formula are essentially symmetrical: they do not, as so mny other formulae’s results do, slew toward over- or under-estimating, which is another marker of whether or not a given formula is tracking the real mechanisms of run-scoring.
-(Visually, the dots above the red “equals” line are closely symmetrical to those below it.)
+Another important thing is that the errors in the Owlcroft formula are essentially symmetrical: they do not, as so many other formulas’s results do, skew toward over- or under-estimating, which is another marker of whether or not a given formula is tracking the real mechanisms of run-scoring.
+(Visually, the dots above the red “equals” line and those below it are nicely symmetrical.)

 Return to the page top. ↑